-The accounting date is the date that defines the group of claims for which liability may exist, namely all insured claims incurred on or before the accounting date.
-The accounting date may be any date selected for a statistical or financial reporting purpose.

-The valuation date is the date through which transactions are included in the data base used in the evaluation of the liability, regardless of when the analysis is performed.
+- -The accounting date is the date that defines the group of claims for which liability may exist, namely all insured claims incurred on or before the accounting date.
+The accounting date may be any date selected for a statistical or financial reporting purpose. - -The valuation date is the date through which transactions are included in the data base used in the evaluation of the liability, regardless of when the analysis is performed.
 For a defined group of claims as of a given accounting date, reevaluation of the same liability may be made as of successive valuation dates.
-A valuation date may be prior to, coincident with or subsequent to the accounting date.

-The carried loss reserve is the amount shown in a published statement or in an internal statement of financial condition.

-As indicated loss reserve is the result of the application of a particular loss reserving evaluation procedure.
-An indicated loss reserve for a given accounting date likely will change from one valuation date to another.

-A division is often required between reserves for known claims and reserves for claims which have been incurred but not reported (IBNR).
-The reserve for known claims () represents the amount, estimated as of the valuation date, that will be required for future payments on claims that already have been reported to the insurer.
-The IBNR reserve represents the amount that must be provided for future payments on insured losses that have occurred but that have not been reported.

-The case reserve () is defined as the sum of the values assigned to specific known claims whether determined by claims adjusters or set by formula.
+A valuation date may be prior to, coincident with or subsequent to the accounting date. - -The carried loss reserve is the amount shown in a published statement or in an internal statement of financial condition. - -An indicated loss reserve is the result of the application of a particular loss reserving evaluation procedure.
+An indicated loss reserve for a given accounting date likely will change from one valuation date to another. - -A division is often required between reserves for known claims and reserves for claims which have been incurred but not reported (IBNR).
+The reserve for known claims represents the amount, estimated as of the valuation date, that will be required for future payments on claims that already have been reported to the insurer.
+(The reserve for known claims is also sometimes referred to by other labels such as the reported reserve, the reserve for claims adjusted or in the process of adjustment, or the reserve for unpaid losses excluding IBNR.)
+The IBNR reserve represents the amount that must be provided for future payments on insured losses that have occurred but that have not been reported. - -The case reserve is defined as the sum of the values assigned to specific known claims whether determined by claims adjusters or set by formula.
+(The term case reserve is sometimes used in place of the reserve for known claims.
+However, as defined, the case reserve does not include the provision for future development on known claims.)
 Adjusters' estimates are the aggregate of the estimates made by claims personnel for individual claims, based on the facts of the particular claims.
 Formula reserves are reserves established for groups of claims for which certain classifying information is provided.
-Formula reserving may be applied to individual claims or to aggregations of claims with similar characteristics through use of average claim values or factor applied to representative statistics (for example, premiums in force or earned premiums).

-Development is defined as the change between valuation dates in the observed values of certain fundamental quantities that may be used in the loss reserve estimation process.
+Formula reserving may be applied to individual claims or to aggregations of claims with similar characteristics through use of average claim values or factors applied to representative statistics (for example, premiums in force or earned premiums). - -Development is defined as the change between valuation dates in the observed values of certain fundamental quantities that may be used in the loss reserve estimation process.
 For example, the observed number of reported claims associated with losses occurring within a particular calendar period often will be seen to increase from one valuation date to the next until all claims have been reported.
 The pattern of accumulating claims represents the development of the number of claims.

-In a similar fashion the amount of claim payments for losses occurring within a specific calendar period also will be seen to increase at succeeding valuation dates.
+In a similar fashion, the amount of claim payments for losses occurring within a specific calendar period also will be seen to increase at succeeding valuation dates.
 In this case the pattern of accumulating payments represents the development of claim costs and is usually referred to by the term paid development.
 The concept of development also applies to incurred losses.
 Incurred development is defined as the difference between estimates of incurred costs at two valuation dates for a defined group of claims.